ManticoreProject/manticore/README.md

 Some files contain a timestamp in their filename, so in this README we have `DATE` written in its place.

+**ALSO**

-**ALSO** please double-check the files you open as you explore the results, since the file names and paths are all quite similar! :)
+1. Please double-check the files you open as you explore the results, since the file names and paths are all quite similar! :)

+2. The benchmark group nicknames used internally within our benchmark suite and plotting script differs from the paper.
+The correspondence from internal name to paper name is: "toy" => "recursive", "tail" => "looping", "real" => "mixed", "cont" => "continuation".

+3. To find the programs in the benchmark suite from Table 1, you are looking for directories under `src/benchmarks/benchmarks/programs` with names that start with either `seq-`, `ec-`, `cml-`, or `ffi-` and end with the suffix that are in Table 1.
+The exception is that "mcray" is "seq-raytrace", and "barnes-hut" is "seq-barneshut".

-##### Section 5.1.1 -- Recursion Performance
+##### Section 5.1.2 -- Recursion Performance

 We go step-by-step in order of the claims made in this section and how to check them against the results gathered in Step 1.

 - Figure 3 corresponds with the plot `normal/cross_toy_times.pdf`,
-and covers the discussion on lines 747--761.
-Note that in the camera-ready version the corrected number of `fib` calls is 331 million per iteration.
+and covers the discussion in the Recursive Benchmarks paragraph.

-- Claims in lines 765--808 can be checked in the following sub-steps:
+- Claims regarding garbage collection in the Recursive Benchmarks paragraph can be checked in the following sub-steps:

-  1. Percent of time spent in the garbage collector for `ack` in cps and linked strategies (~67%) is in plot `gcstats/analyze_toy_gc_time_total_pct.pdf`.
+  1. Percent of time spent in the garbage collector for `ack` in cps and linked strategies etc, is in plot `gcstats/analyze_toy_gc_time_total_pct.pdf`.

   2. The volume of data allocated for **closure-based stacks** (aka "cps") for `ack` (24GB) should be checked manually in the file